Year of Call: 1995

 Arbitration & Mediation | Discrimination & Equality | Employment | Professional Discipline

-Her local authority practice ranges from all types of discrimination (often in the context of restructuring) to TUPE (including multi-generation and back-in-house transfers, service provision changes and the impact of trade disputes) and large-scale deductions from wages cases.
+Her local authority practice ranges from advising all types of discrimination (often in the context of restructuring) to TUPE (including multi-generation and back-in-house transfers, service provision changes and the impact of trade disputes) and trade union detriment cases.
 Her discrimination work includes services, goods and facilities cases, predominately disability-related, as well as those involving procurement and wider public law matters.
 Governance issues also feature.

 She is accustomed to dealing with the sensitive area of safeguarding, whether of vulnerable adults or children, including children in schools.
 As well as dealing with employment, whistleblowing and discrimination issues in the context of safeguarding, she has experience of the related regulatory issues and has represented registrants in the Health and Care Professions Council's Conduct and Competence Committee.